Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Technical details

 \subsection{Vorticity decomposition}

-After thresholding according to one of the investigated coherence criteria in the fashion of equation (\ref{eq:vorticity_threshold_decomposition}), the nonzero scalar values of the vorticity field are clustered.
-All adjacent neighboring nonzero pixels (maximum of $4$ neighbors for each pixel) are grouped into separately countable and connected clusters.
-Then, clusters whose number of pixels are below the forcing area of $A_f = \pi (l_f/2)^2$, with $l_f = 2 \pi/k_f$ the forcing length scale, are excluded and discarded from the coherent field.
-After that, a $5 \times 5$ smooth Gaussian filter is applied to avoid regularity issues that originated from sharp boundaries.
+After thresholding according to one of the investigated coherence criteria in the fashion of equations \eqref{eq:decomposition_coherent} and \eqref{eq:decomposition_residual}, the nonzero scalar values of the vorticity field are clustered.
+All adjacent neighboring nonzero pixels (maximum of four neighbors for each pixel) are grouped into separately countable and connected clusters.
+Then, clusters whose number of pixels are below the forcing area of $A_f = \pi (\ell_f/2)^2$, with $\ell_f = 2 \pi/k_f$ the forcing length scale, are excluded and discarded from the coherent field.
+After that, a $5 \times 5$ smooth Gaussian filter is applied to avoid regularity issues caused by sharp boundaries.
 This leads to the coherent vorticity field $\omega_c^{smooth}$.
-Finally, the residual field is obtained by a simple subtraction
+The residual field is obtained by subtraction,